ewelot/airtools/doc/manual-en.md

 VirtualBox Manager, press the right mouse and select “Create Shortcut on Desktop”.

+![Setup of a virtual machine in the Oracle VirtualBox Manager](images/virtualbox-manager.png "virtualbox manager")

 ## Booting Install Medium of the Xubuntu Linux distribution

 Download the ISO image file of the latest 64-bit Xubuntu LTS release